Updated: March 24th, 2026

 How do I calculate 401(k) early withdrawal taxes?

 When withdrawing prior to age 59.5 from a 401(k), income taxes will apply as well as potentially a 10% penalty unless you qualify for an exception.
-Working with a tax and financial professional can help you calculate how much to expect to pay in taxes.
+Work with a tax advisor and financial professional to calculate how much you’ll need to pay in taxes.

 About the Author

-Joseph A. Eck, CFP®, is a financial planner passionate about helping retirement savers achieve their financial goals and reduce their lifetime tax liability.
+Joseph A. Eck, CFP®, is the owner and lead financial planner of Stage Ready Financial Planning.
+He’s passionate about helping retirees and retirement savers over age 50 achieve their financial goals and reduce their lifetime tax liability.
 With years of experience in tax planning and retirement planning, Joseph provides personalized guidance and support to clients in Dayton and Southwest Ohio.
 He believes that everyone deserves to feel confident living their ideal retirement.
 Click here to learn more about Joseph.

 Article References